 I have some header images that are chosen randomly by WordPress:

 I visited Verkerhs Museum Dresden (Dresden Transport Museum) in August 2018 and discovered this electric motor of 2400 kW.
 The E52 42 loco from 1926 is no more, but this is claimed to be the world’s most powerful electric motor for locomotives.
 I used a long time to feel it, enjoy it, be overwhelmed by it.
 In some way it reminds me of what my father Hans-Jacob Teig did as his first job in 1935-1945: winding the stiff copper cables of hydro electric generators.
 He was proud of this work and had some tiny 6×6 cm pictures of it.
 I have it in my blood.
-This stuff moves me
+This stuff moves me.
+See the full motor (without the frame and the wheels) here.

 You are at my home page and blog now.
 New blog notes are here.